How to Get Into Boston College: Admissions Data and Strategies

 BC’s Yield Rate

-Boston College’s yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was only 31% last year.
-For comparison, schools like Stanford, Harvard were over 80%, and the University of Chicago, MIT, and Yale all sported 70%+ yield rates.
-Boston College also finished behind other elite private institutions such as Vanderbilt (47%), Rice (42%), and Carnegie Mellon (37%).
+Boston College’s yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was 33% last year.
+For comparison, many other elite private universities enjoyed higher yield rates such as Vanderbilt (40%), Rice (41%), and Carnegie Mellon (36%).

 How Boston College Rates Applicants

-There are only three factors that Boston College ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, and standardized test scores.
-Rating as “important” are: class rank, GPA, essays, recommendations, extracurricular activities, talent/ability, character/personal qualities, legacy status, religious affiliation, and volunteer work.
+There are only two factors that BC ranks as being “very important” to their admissions process: rigor of secondary school record and GPA.
+Rating as “important” are: class rank, essays, recommendations, extracurricular activities, talent/ability, character/personal qualities, legacy status, religious affiliation, and volunteer work.
 “Considered” factors are: first-generation status, race/ethnicity, and work experience.

 In the words of Boston College admissions officers themselves: “We review each application with a level of thoroughness and thoughtfulness that reflects the time and effort you have invested in Boston College.
 In making admission decisions, we consider grades, standardized test scores, what you do outside of school, teachers’ and others’ appraisals, and how you express yourself through writing.”